Park and Ride and bus services

 Drop-off and pick-up

-There are a small number of spaces outside our hospital to allow for patients to be dropped-off or picked-up, but these have a maximum 30-minute stay limit.
+There are a small number of spaces outside our hospital to allow for patients to be dropped-off or picked-up.
+These have a maximum 30-minute stay limit.
+We also have six blue badge spaces with a maximum stay of four hours.

 Car Park 2